 If cancelling your event makes more sense so that you can get more money to host everyone….DO IT!
 More people will understand an event being cancelled than you uninviting people because you don’t have a big enough budget.
 No one wants to be that person on the outside looking at the event they were supposed to be at.

-But my best advice is this.
-Hire a top Event Planner in DC who is great with budgets and can establish clear expectations up front.
+But my best advice on if you should uninvite guests is to hire a top Event Planner in DC who is great with budgets and can establish clear expectations up front.
 Even if it’s a day of event coordinator, it’s better than nothing.
 For all of our clients we have a budget tracker to keep them fully aware of where their money is going and when they are getting closer to the red.
 Want to learn more about our services?
 Click here to get started.